fernando-mc/fernandomc.com/content/reading-list.md

 - No Ivory Tower
 - Eyes on the Prize
 - Democracy is in the Streets
+- The Stone Sky

 **Read in 2019**

 1. Narrative of the Life of Frederick Douglass
 2. The War of the Worlds
 3. The Fifth Season
+4. The Obelisk Gate

 **Read in 2018**